-This technique is simple and straight forward, no vinyl cutting machine necessary.
-I actually prefer the variations that come from handpainting the letters.
+This painting technique is simple and straight forward and there’s no vinyl cutting machine necessary.
+To be honest I actually prefer the variations that come from handpainting the letters.

-A few bits of scrap wood put together to make your background then print the lettering.
-You can use my PDF file below or make your own design:
+For this sign a few bits of scrap wood from the cut off bin put together to make the background and frame.
+Then you can use my printable PDF file below or make your own design.

-Step 1: Cut 2 – 1×6 @ 16″ and attach together using wood glue and 1 1/4″ pocket hole screws.
+Step 1: Make the backing for the handpainted sign.
+Attach the 2 – 1×6 @ 16″ together side by side using wood glue and 1 1/4″ pocket hole screws.
 You could also use mending plates if you don’t have a pocket hole jig.
-Also stain the boards (on the front) before you add the frame.
+Also stain the boards (if desired, on the front) before you add the frame.

-Step 2: Cut 1×2 pieces for the frame and attach using wood glue and 1 1/4″ finish nails.
+Step 2: Then cut 4 – 1×2 pieces for the frame and attach using wood glue and 1 1/4″ finish nails.

-Step 3: Print out the lettering (use my file here or create your own).
-Center the print out on the wood and using a ballpoint pen with heavy pressure trace the letters.
+Step 3: Print out the lettering template (use my file here or create your own).
+Center the print out on the wood and trace the letters using a ballpoint pen with heavy pressure.

 Step 4: Paint on and inside the indent left behind by the pen.
-I use white acrylic craft paint with a small brush.
+I used white acrylic craft paint with a small brush.
 Go slow.

 Step 5: Create a shadow with a darker color paint adding a line down and to the right of each letter.

 At this point I hung it on the door and decided I definitely needed to paint the frame.